 - Make sure the battery is fully charged and the device is plugged into a power source.

 - Remember to unroot the device, in case it’s rooted.

 Encrypting the device

 1. Restart the phone and login in to the Administrator account.

 2. Go to Settings and look for the Encryption option.
 It’s usually on Settings > Security > Encryption.

 3. Select the option to “Encrypt Phone”.
 You might be asked to confirm twice that you want to encrypt your phone and you might also be asked for the device’s passcode.

 4. The encryption process should start after the confirmation.
-Depending on the amount of data stored on the device.
-This encryption process may take a long time finish.
+Depending on the amount of data stored on the device, this encryption process may take a long time to finish.